leec94/SY0-701-notes/README.md

 - Compensating: alternative controls used when a primary control is not feasible
 - Directive: ensure consistent behavior within an organization

+Access Controls
+- Role-Based Access Control (RBAC): an authorization model that assigns permissions to roles, rather than individual users
+- Attribute Based Access Control (ABAC): determines access through a combination of contexts and system wide attributes
+- Discretionary Access Control (DAC): an authorization model where the owner of the resource decides who is allowed to access it
+- Mandatory Access Control (MAC): an authorization model where access to resources is determined by a set of rules defined by a central authority

+Zero trust concepts
+- Policy administrator: responsible for defining and managing security policies that dictate access controls
+- Authentication server: primarily tasked with validating a user's credentials and ensuring that a user is who they claim to be
+- Policy enforcement point: responsible for enforcing the access control decisions made by the policy engine

 ### Threats, vulnerability, and mitigations
 Malware types
 - Logic bomb: executes a malicious action when a specific condition or trigger is met, such as a date, time, or event